-UT Alert is a method of notifying the campus community about serious emergencies, ongoing situations or disruptions to normal operations on campus in a timely manner.
-Once students, faculty or staff sign up for UT ALERT, they will begin receiving text messages through their cellular phone.
-Subscribers can also sign up to receive the same UT Alert message through their UT e-mail account.
+UT ALERT is a method of notifying the campus community in a timely manner about serious emergencies, ongoing situations, or disruptions to normal operations on campus.
+Once students, faculty, or staff sign up for UT ALERT, they will begin receiving text messages through a designated mobile device.
+Subscribers can also sign up to receive the same UT ALERT message through their UT e-mail account.

-No. The only charges you could incur would be the normal fees charged by your mobile service provider for receiving text messages.
+No. The only charges you might incur are the normal fees charged by your wireless provider for receiving text messages.

-The UT ALERT system sends messages to any device that can receive text messages through cellular service, such as cell phones, text pagers and smart phones.
-UT Alert messages may also be sent to your e-mail.
-We recommend that you choose both options when you sign up or to update their account to receive messages both ways.
+The UT ALERT service sends messages to any mobile device that can receive text messages, such as cell/mobile phones, smartphones, text pagers, and tablets.
+UT ALERT messages may also be sent to your e-mail.
+We recommend that you choose both options when you sign up or update your account to receive messages both ways.

-A UT Alert message will be sent when there is a situation on or near our campus that could impact the safety of our campus community or its normal operations, i.e. a large-scale gas leak, fire, or hazardous material spill.
+A UT ALERT message will be sent when there is a situation on or near our campus that could impact the safety of our campus community or its normal operations (e.g. a large-scale gas leak, fire, or hazardous material spill).

-The system is designed to notify only members of our campus community.
-The best source of information for your parents or other concerned people is the website at www.utk.edu.
+The service is designed to notify only members of our campus community.
+Emergency messages are reposted to UT's Twitter account, which parents can sign up to follow.
+The best source of information for your parents or other concerned people is utk.edu.

-UT Alert is just one of the communication channels used in the event of an emergency.
+UT ALERT is just one of the communication channels used in the event of an emergency.
 It does not replace any other means of communication.
-In significant emergencies, the university utilizes their broadcast (mass) e-mail system to notify all members of the campus community.
-You can also monitor the web site www.utk.edu, and local media during a prolonged emergency or safety threat.
+In significant emergencies, the university utilizes multiple means to communicate to the campus community.
+You can also monitor utk.edu, your UT e-mail account, UT's Twitter account, and local media during a prolonged emergency or safety threat.

-Log in and update any of your information, including your primary cell phone number.
-You will need your NET I.D. and your password to log in.
-After you make the changes, the system will display a completion notice.
+Log in and update any of your information, including your primary mobile device number.
+You will need your NetID and password to log in.
+After you make the changes, the service will display a completion notice.

-You can opt out of receiving UT Alert text messages at any time by texting STOP to 34292.
+You can opt out of receiving UT ALERT text messages at any time by texting STOP to 44515.

-Once you send the STOP message, you should receive a text message on your phone to confirm that you've been removed from the text message list.
+Once you send the STOP message, you should receive a text message on your device to confirm that you've been removed from the text message list.

-You must log in to your account, however, to stop receiving the e-mail messages in order to be completely removed from the UT Alert system.
+You must log in to your account, however, to be completely removed from the UT ALERT service and stop receiving the e-mail messages.

-It may take several minutes for text messages to reach the more than 22,000 students, faculty and staff who have subscribed.
-UT Alert messages are sent simultaneously through e-mail and text message channels.
+It may take several minutes for text messages to reach the more than 25,000 students, faculty and staff who have subscribed.
+UT ALERT messages are sent simultaneously through e-mail and text message channels.
 There are several factors that affect how quickly you will receive a message.
-The UT Alert text messaging system can distribute text messages to all its subscribers in approximately five minutes.
-However, individual cell phone providers may not be able to deliver messages to the individual devices at the same pace.
+The UT ALERT text messaging service can distribute text messages to all its subscribers in approximately five minutes.
+However, wireless providers may not be able to deliver messages to individual devices at the same pace.

 Use the brief information in the message to make immediate decisions about your safety.
-Then seek additional information and direction by visiting www.utk.edu.
-You should also monitor your e-mail for information the university sends to all faculty, staff and students through their broadcast e-mail system and follow the university's social media and local media outlets.
+Then seek additional information and direction by visiting utk.edu.
+You should also monitor your e-mail for information the university sends to all faculty, staff, and students through the broadcast e-mail system.
+You can also follow the university's Twitter account and local media.

 The university will use several communication methods to let people know that the immediate threat has passed and/or that campus operations have returned to normal.

-These university's broadcast e-mail messages are sent separately from the UT Alert notification system.
-There will also be times when there is a need to notify the campus community about a crime that has occurred and the circumstances do not require an immediate action (i.e. stay away from a specific area, shelter in place).
-In that case, subscribers would not get a UT Alert text message.
+These university broadcast e-mail messages are sent separately from the UT ALERT notification service.
+There will also be times when there is a need to notify the campus community about a crime that has occurred and the circumstances do not require an immediate action (e.g. stay away from a specific area, shelter in place).
+In that case, subscribers would not get a UT ALERT text message.

-In addition to text messages, broadcast e-mail and the website, the university may utilize campus blue light phones which turn into public address loudspeakers when needed.
-Brief updates will also be made to UT's social media outlets Facebook and Twitter.
+In addition to text messages, e-mail and the website, the university may utilize campus blue light phones which turn into public address loudspeakers when needed.
+Brief updates will also be made to UT's Twitter account.

 E-mail messages sent by the university to all students, faculty, and staff will come from UT Police.